Home » Kitchen » Baking Recipes + Tips » Brownie Sundae Recipe

 • Add flour and toffee bits; mix well.

-• Pour into prepared skillets or baking pans.
+• Pour brownie batter into prepared skillets or baking pans.

-• Bake 25-30 min.
-(35-40 for big pan) or until toothpick inserted in center comes out with fudgy crumbs.
-(Do not overbake.)
+• Bake the 13" x 9" pan for 35-40 minutes (individual skillets for 25-30 minutes) or until toothpick inserted in center comes out with fudgy crumbs.
+(Do not over bake.)

-• Let cool for 15 minutes and then top with ice cream, caramel sauce and more toffee bits
+• Let the brownies cool for 15 minutes and then top with ice cream, caramel sauce and more toffee bits.

 For Caramel Sauce

-• Bring mixture to a boil over medium-high heat, brushing down the sides of the pan with a wet pastry brush.
+• Place the saucepan on a burner over medium-high heat.
+Bring the mixture to a boil, brushing down the sides of the pan with a wet pastry brush.
+This will help prevent crystalization.

-• Reduce heat to low and simmer until mixture is a rich amber color, approximately 10 minutes.
-Watch carefully as you don't want it going further than the amber color.
+• Reduce the heat to medium and simmer until the mixture is a rich amber color, approximately 10 minutes.
+Swirl the pot to encourage the caramelization.
+Watch carefully, as you don't want it to get darker than the amber color.
+Look for bubbles that pop slowly and browning around the edge of the pan to let you know you are close!

-• Add the butter and lemon and stir to comine.
+• Add the butter and stir to combine.
+Then stir in the vanilla and stir to combine.

 • Serve warm

-• This caramel sauce will keep for a week or two in the fridge
+• This caramel sauce will keep for a week or two in the fridge.
+See Note 2 for storing and reheating the caramel sauce

 Nutrition